by Steven Doyle

 The most common question I am asked is which is the best burger in Dallas.
 I have a love-hate relationship with this question as the answer is in constant flux.
 It is either the last burger I had, or the next one.
 But in all honesty, there are about a dozen great burgers in Dallas that I would crave.
 Actually, the list is broader if you account for all the great chef-driven burgers which, to me, is difficult to compare to a burger only joint.
 The burgermeister deserves his own list, his own hall of fame, his own glory.

 To this end, I struck out recently once again to visit one of the best burgers in Dallas, Wingfield’s Breakfast and Burgers in Oak Cliff on S Beckley.
-The area is fairly industrial and the parking lot id tiny.
-Just a few parking spots are avialble, so people with park behind you maybe three deep.
+The area is fairly industrial and the parking lot is tiny.
+Just a few parking spots are avialble, so people will park behind you maybe three deep.
 Somehow it all works out.
 There are no seats inside the building, so forget about dine-in.
 You will need to eat in your car (not recommended because the scent of the burger will waft for at least a week) or a nearby park, or on the hood of your car while you wait for the cars behind you to clear out.

 Richard Wingfield, the proprietor, was my high school biology teacher at WT White.
 He also was the tennis coach and the bus driver.
 Industrious fellow for sure.
 You may still spot Wingfield manning the grill with great finesse.